-BIG: Bloor Improvement Group has set a course for renewal and while returning to our founding mandate to be a BIG umbrella where groups and individuals find support for initiatives and projects that contribute to vital Bloor Street neighbourhoods.
+BIG: Bloor Improvement Group continues to set a course for renewal, all the while maintaining our founding mandate to be a BIG umbrella where groups and individuals find support for initiatives and projects that contribute to vital Bloor Street neighbourhoods.

-BIG is now is planning for the BIG on Bloor Festival in July.
-We are delighted to announce a number of new and tried ideas and we invite you to participate:
+BIG is now is planning for the Eighth BIG on Bloor Festival, August 22 and 23, 2015.
+We are delighted to announce a number of new and tried ideas, and we invite you to participate:

 A BIG Awards Program, to honor exceptional effort, talent and goodwill

-A large-scale, multi-day, cultural-participation, event mess at the Kent Playground
+BAAF: A large-scale, multi-day, cultural-participation, event all along Bloor Street.

-More information and opportunities to join a BIG committee, contribute an event, or to volunteer, participate, donate and sponsor will be posted on the BIG website.
+More information and opportunities to join a BIG committee, contribute an event, or to volunteer, participate, donate and sponsor will be posted on the BIG on Bloor Festival website.

 Community Safety Initiative